itvaibhavsharma/DevOps4/README.md

   When we launch the job it should automatically starts job on slave based on the label provided for dynamic approach.
   Create a job chain of job1 & job2 using build pipeline plugin in Jenkins.

-**Job1 :**
+Jenkins has been configured in previous task refer to it **Job1 :**

   Pull  the Github repo automatically when some developers push repo to Github and perform the following operations as: